 When she was 10-years-old the family moved to Moscow because the level of coaches and players to practice with was better there and she is now coached by Viktor Pavlov.

 In 2009 she won the Australian Open Junior Grand Slam girls singles, beating Britain’s Laura Robson which she said is the best memory in her short tennis career.

 The same year she reached the 2nd round of the Pattaya Women’s Open but lost to 2nd seed Caroline Wozniacki.

 Pervak lost four months of competitive tennis in 2009 when she had to have surgery for a hernia in her groin.
-Because of the operation and the subsequent recuperation period she only had 3 days practice for her first junior tournament in 2010 but she still reached the semi-finals.
+Because of the operation and the subsequent recuperation period, she only had 3 days of practice for her first junior tournament in 2010 but she still reached the semi-finals.

 She also decided it would be her last junior event as she wanted to focus on the WTA women’s tour.
 She played again in the Pattaya City Open but lost to Vera Zvonareva.

 She won through to qualify for the main draw of the French Open but Maria Sharapova in the first round proved too strong for the Russian teenager and she had to retire from her first WTA semi-final in the Banka Koper, Slovenia.

 She came back and played in the Guangzhou International Women’s Open where she beat the number 2 seed Yung-Jan in the first round and went on to reach the quarter-finals beating fellow Russian Alexandra Panova on the way.

 Ksenia Pervak started 2011 well by beating Anna Chakvetadze in the first round of the Brisbane International but lost in the next round to Petra Kvitova.